<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 By creating posts that align with specific seasons or holidays, you can tap into the excitement and anticipation that comes with specific times of the year.

-Pro Tip: Plan your seasonal posts AHEAD of time.
-(It's easy to forget about posts that align with the seasons when you're focused on your usual content.)
+Pro tip: Plan your seasonal posts AHEAD of time.
+(It's easy to forget posts that align with the seasons when you're focused on your usual content.)

 23. Cover an event